BetterThanTomorrow/calva/docs/readthedocs/source/debugger.md

 ## Using the Debugger

 You can insert a breakpoint manually into any code by placing a `#break` in front of the form where you want execution to pause, and then evaluating the top level form with `ctrl+alt+c space`.
-Now, when you evaluate a call to this code, the VS Code debugger will start and you will see a paused marker on the form preceded by `#break`.
+When you evaluate a call to this code the VS Code debugger will start, the cursor will move to right after the form that's preceded by `#break`, and the line will be highlighted so show execution is paused there.